Blenderwizard/Snow-Crash/level09/Resource/level09.md

 ## Info

-User level09 has a setuid (flag09) binary ELF file `level09` and a file `token` containing data.
-Running strings on `level09` we find the message "You should not reverse this" and "You need to provide only one arg.".
-Executing `level09` with the argument token returns tpmrh, revealing the pattern.
+User `level09` has a setuid `flag09` binary ELF file `level09` and a file `token` containing data.

+Running `string` on `level09` we find the message `You should not reverse this` and `You need to provide only one arg.`

+Executing `level09` with the argument token returns `tpmrh`, revealing the pattern.
+Each letter is one more than the last.

 ```
 t o k e n